sovrin-foundation/protocol/themis/cred-def.md

-  "revocDefType":"<credential revocation signature scheme>",  // In Sovrin, there is only 1 as of now called type-3-pairing "credDefId":"<reference to the credential definition>", "issuanceType": "<issued by default or not>", "maxCredNum": <maximum number of credentials that can be issued>, "publicKeys": {
+  "revocDefType":"<credential revocation signature scheme>",  // In Sovrin, there is only 1 as of now called type-3-pairing "credDefId":"<reference to the credential definition>", "issuanceType": "<issued by default or not>", "maxCredNum": "<maximum number of credentials that can be issued>", "publicKeys": {
       // One or more public keys, one is described below below },